CyrilleMesue/cyrillemesue.github.io/_posts/2021-10-04-applying-for-coursera-financial-aid.md

 ![image tooltip here](/images/financial_aid_available.png)

-As you can see on the image as indicated by the red arrow, there is a clickable phrase, "Financial aid available".
-You should click on it to continue your financial aid application.
+As you can see on the image as indicated by the red arrow, there is a clickable phrase, "Financial aid available", click on it to continue your financial aid application.
 Incase you don't see the "Financial aid available" phrase, just refresh your browser and wait for a few seconds.
 Some times the "Financial aid available" phrase takes time to appear.

 Follow the following steps to complete your financial aid application.

 > **Note:** The **"Enroll for free"** option is open to any one who doesn't want  a financial aid.
 You can explore it on your own, but don't go for a free trial after you have applied for financial aid else your application will be cancelled.